Dreekun/Spotify-Data-Connector/README.md

 ## Step 6: Read the Documentation
-In order for this connector to be useful, there are a few workarounds and solutions to common problems you may face, in the documents provided above.
+In order for this connector to be useful, there are a few workarounds and solutions to common problems you may face in the documents provided above.
 Please read it, and feel free to contact me in case you need any help.